meliharvey/triceratops/README.md

 ## Next steps

-* line geometry
+* line geometry component
-* meshPhongMaterial
+* meshPhongMaterial component
-* meshLambertMaterial
+* meshLambertMaterial component
+* point light component
+* directional light component
+* area light component
+* userData component to be fed into the mesh component (i.e for coloring meshes on the fly in the browser)
+* camera component